10) Florida State 1990’s-late 2000’s

 USC was hit with some pretty massive and severe penalties in addition to vacated wins and losing a BCS national championship.
 The NCAA imposed a three-year scholarship reduction as well as a two-year ban on postseason play.

 Really shameful how right before the scandal broke, Pete Carroll got out of USC and headed to the NFL.
 Of course, as always, coaches are seldom penalized for their actions, and Carroll got away here also.

 Let me start off by saying this is the most heinous scandal on this list.
-I rank it at number two because it had nothing to do with the players or what happened on the field.
-It is still high on this list though because it is by far the sickest.
-Plus, I find it hard to believe that Head Coach Joe Paterno had no clue what was going on.
+I rank it at number one because even though it had nothing to do with the players or what happened on the field, it is one of the most heinous crimes anybody could ever commit.

 I’m sure everybody knows the story of Jerry Sandusky, but I will quickly recap.
 Penn State assistant coach Jerry Sandusky was accused of some pretty heinous acts with children, some of which apparently occurred at Penn State football facilities.
 Sandusky was arrested, tried and convicted for his actions, and will unquestionably spend the rest of his life behind bars.